-Dracula gasps, perhaps realizing that he has alarmed his guest.
+Dracula realizes that he has alarmed his visitor.
 He says, “Forgive me, my young friend, I am unaccustomed to guests and my heart grows weary with many years of mourning over the dead.”
-On video the scene transitions with a dissolve at the moment Dracula gasps and appears to speak (see the 3:35 minute mark here).
+On video the scene transitions with a dissolve at the moment Dracula appears to speak (see the 3:35 minute mark here).

 The missing dialogue I think obviously improves the scene: it gives us deeper insight into Dracula, it resolves a conflict that is otherwise left hanging, and it puts Harker somewhat at his ease before plunging him back into danger.

 After years of seeing the complete scene truncated in both “Theatrical” and “Extended” cuts on DVD, and omitted from deleted footage reels, I finally found the missing thirty seconds (see the 12:54 minute mark here).
 Interestingly the scene runs longer than it did in the original theatrical cut.
 Dracula bids Harker “Drink….drink” and leaves the room.
 Both the theatrical and video edits seem to have been made to avoid Dracula’s departure since the next scene finds Harker and the Count sitting together again in another room.